ejmichaud/quantum-iit/README.md

 ```
 python setup.py install
 ```
-from the repository root directory and the `qiit` package will be installed.
+from the repository root directory and the `qiit` module will be installed.
 The only dependencies are numpy and qutip, which will be installed as part of the `qiit` installation if not already present.

 ## Usage